 “Not my fault,” she muttered to herself as though anyone around her might hear the deceit, or might care.

-In response, an adsync on the building beside her wiped away the image of a smooth-shaved, chiselled hero hopping through a window to deliver chocolates. …
+In response, an adsync on the building beside her wiped away the image of a smooth-shaved, chiselled hero hopping through a window to deliver chocolates.
+“Blame Analytics,” the banner now read, “we ensure the +innocent are never guilty. …

 She had been warned, but now it was too late.
 The limb already displayed signs of infestation and her stump threatened infection.